-If you’ve paid attention to the expensive commercial monsters you’ve been using at the gym to get your butt in shape, then you’ve probably noticed they are not front driven elliptical trainers but rear drive machines.
+If you’ve paid attention to the expensive commercial monsters you’ve been using at the gym to get your butt in shape, then you’ve probably noticed they are not front drive elliptical trainers but rear drive machines.
 High end brands such as Precor and Life Fitness put the flywheel at the back which provides a truer and more natural heel-toe ellipse.

-In our Elliptical Trainer Comparison Chart $1000 - $2000, you can see that Sole and Smooth machines in the same price range each score very well for features, warranty and perks.
+In our Elliptical Trainer Comparison Chart $1000 - $2000, you can see that Sole machines in the same price range each score very well for features, warranty and perks.
 Their main difference then, is the location of the drive train.

 Some experts will tell you that the front driven elliptical trainers are more linear and thus produce a flatter oval motion.
-We’ve also found in our own reviews that when the front drive models lack articulating foot pads, the motion is not as smooth and elliptical as what we find in higher end models.
+We’ve also found in our own reviews that when the front drive models lack articulating foot pads, the motion is not as smooth an elliptical as what we find in higher end models.
 Even worse, without the footpads inclined inward (Sole ellipticals are designed with a 2° foot pedal slope), the flat position of your feet usually causes them to go numb after a long workout.

 Another notable difference on front drive units is that users tend to move their weight forward, especially grabbing or leaning on the bars, in which case the front of the machine had better be stable or the user will notice some wobble.

-But the most important point to remember is that rear drive models are more expensive to manufacture and the dominating companies in the field (Precor, Smooth, and Life Fitness) have strong patents on these designs.
+But the most important point to remember is that rear drive models are more expensive to manufacture and the dominating companies in the field (Precor, and Life Fitness) have strong patents on these designs.
 Latecomers to the elliptical trainer market have no choice but to design front drives.